cysouw/diathesis/text/c02_case.md

 c.  ^* Sich stinken seine Socken.
 :::

-It might seem that bare causative verbs like *abbrennen*, see [@sec:case-sein-causative] also allow for this alternation [@Next a,b].
-However, there is no necessary coreference between the dative and the possessor in these cases [@Next c].
+It might seem that bare causative verbs like *abbrennen*, see [@sec:case-sein-causative] also allow for this alternation [@next a,b].
+However, there is no necessary coreference between the dative and the possessor in these cases [@next c].

 :::ex
 a.
 Das Haus brennt mir ab.